opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 ![Content negotiation at Open Data Euskadi](img/content-negotiation.PNG)

-The list of supported MIME types can be found at the [Blazegraph REST API documentation](https://wiki.blazegraph.com/wiki/index.php/REST_API#MIME_Types).
+The list of supported MIME types can be found at the [RDF4J REST API documentation](http://docs.rdf4j.org/rest-api/#_content_types).

 ## Relation between Open Data Euskadi datasets and Named Graphs in the Triple Store